Magizh Thirumeni: As a director

 Magizh made his directorial debut with the 2010 romantic comedy film, Mundhinam Paartheney, featuring a cast of newcomers.
 His second film, the action thriller, Thadaiyara Thaakka (2012), featuring Arun Vijay and Mamta Mohandas in the lead roles, released in June 2012.
 It eventually went on to become a sleeper hit.
 Despite the positive reviews from critics and making profits, Magizh revealed that the film would have done better with a wider release and more publicity.
 He stated that the "Adults only" censor certificate meant that the film could not stay in the cinema halls for a long period of time.
 However, it went on to gain a cult following after it was uploaded on YouTube.
 Magizh then made another action thriller, Meaghamann (2014), with Arya and Hansika Motwani in the lead roles, which released to positive reviews.
 His next film, Thadam, was his second collaboration with Arun Vijay.
 It was released in March 2019, to highly positive reviews from both the critics and audience, alike.
 It went on to become his first blockbuster, and is considered to be one among Arun Vijay's best films.
+Thadam was remade in Telugu as Red (2021) starring Ram Pothineni and in Hindi as Gumraah (2023) starring Aditya Roy Kapur.
 He collaborated with Udhayanidhi Stalin, Nidhi Agerwal, and Arav for his next film, Kalaga Thalaivan.
 Upon release, in 2022, it received positive reviews from the critics.
 His latest film, Vidaamuyarchi starring Ajith Kumar, was released in 2025.